rie1973/Alien-Invasion/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

 This was my first time creating a game using Python.
-I am using this exercise to keep my Python progamming skills fresh, learn new concepts, as well as honing my debugging skills.
+I am using this exercise to keep my Python progamming skills fresh, learn new concepts, read documentation, as well as honing my debugging skills.
+I am using Visual Studio Code for the first time with project.